Isotretinoin: Possible permanent effects

-The effects of isotretinoin may be permanent.
-This has been proposed to be due to induction of apoptosis in sebaceous glands, meibomian glands, neuroblastoma cells, hypothalamic cells, hippocampus cells, Dalton's lymphoma ascites cells, B16F-10 melanoma cells, neuronal crest cells, stem cells and others, that it changes epigenetics and shortens telomeres.
+The adverse effects of isotretinoin may be permanent.
+This has been proposed to be due to induction of apoptosis (programmed cell death) in sebaceous glands, meibomian glands, neuroblastoma cells, hypothalamic cells, hippocampus cells, Dalton's lymphoma ascites cells, B16F-10 melanoma cells, neuronal crest cells, stem cells and others, that it changes epigenetics and shortens telomeres.

 Isotretinoin may stop long bone growth in young people who are still growing.
 Premature epiphyseal closure can occur in people receiving recommended doses of Accutane.

 Isotretinoin is known to cause meibomian gland dysfunction which causes persistent keratoconjunctivitis sicca (dry eye).
 Problems with the meibomian and salivary glands are likely due to the non-selective apoptosis of the cells of the exocrine glands.
 Decreased night vision has been reported to persist in some people after discontinuation of isotretinoin therapy, although most cases of decreased night vision appear to resolve after discontinuing the medication.

 Sexual

 Isotretinoin is also associated with permanent sexual side effects, namely erectile dysfunction and reduced libido.
 In October 2017, the UK MHRA issued a Drug Safety Update to physicians in response to reports of these problems.
 This was in response to an EU review, published in August 2017, which states that a plausible physiological explanation of these side effects "may be a reduction in plasma testosterone".
 The review also stated that "the product information should be updated to include 'sexual dysfunction including erectile dysfunction and decreased libido' as an undesirable effect with an unknown frequency".
 There have also been reports of spermatogenesis disorders, such as oligospermia.
 27 cases of sexual dysfunction report either negative dechallenge or positive dechallenge.